larrabee/pxc-checker/README.md

 # Percona/MySQL XtraDB Cluster Checker
-This project is [percona-clustercheck](https://github.com/olafz/percona-clustercheck) rewrited to Golang.
+This project is [percona-clustercheck](https://github.com/olafz/percona-clustercheck) like checker rewrited to Golang.
 Program to make a proxy (ie HAProxy) capable of monitoring Percona XtraDB Cluster nodes properly.

 ## Usage